 HIPAA Compliance Checklist

 A HIPAA compliance checklist is a tool every HIPAA-Covered Entity and Business Associate should use as part of their compliance efforts.
-Unfortunately, no such tool exists.
-This is because no two HIPAA-Covered Entities or Business Associates are identical.
+Unfortunately, no formalised version of such a tool exists.
+This is because no two Covered Entities (CEs) or Business Associates (BAs) are identical.
 Most have dissimilar working practices, policies or existing security mechanisms.
 Therefore a singular “one-size-fits-all” HIPAA compliance checklist would likely be inappropriate for most individuals or organizations engaged in healthcare-related activities.

-However, there is a way in which it is possible to create a HIPAA compliance checklist.
+However, it is possible to complete a comprehensive HIPAA checklist that will help minimise the risk of breaches.
 This involves appointing somebody within your organization to be responsible for Privacy and Security (a requirement of HIPAA).
 The appointed person should use their knowledge of HIPAA to conduct appropriate risk assessments and risk analyses, and then use the results to create a HIPAA compliance checklist – listing any measures and policies that that need to be implemented in order to be HIPAA compliant.

 The Purpose of a HIPAA Compliance Checklist

 The documents used in the creation of a HIPAA compliance checklist also satisfy some of the administrative safeguards within the HIPAA Security Rule.
-This not only advances your compliance efforts, but the documents may be something you need to produce if your organization is investigated for a breach of PHI or selected for a HIPAA audit by the Office for Civil Rights.
+This not only advances your compliance efforts, but the documents may be something you need to produce if your organization is investigated for a breach of PHI or selected for a HIPAA audit by the Office for Civil Rights (OCR).
+The OCR is responsible for enforcing HIPAA legislation and if an organisation is found to be non-compliant they may be subject to severe penalties.
 Compiling a HIPAA compliance checklist alone will not make you HIPAA compliant, but it is a good start.

 Conducting a HIPAA-Compliant Risk Assessment

+CEs and BAs are not, however, left totally in the dark about how to conduct risk assessments.
 The Office of the National Coordinator for Health Information Technology has developed a free Security Rule Assessment (SRA) tool that organizations can download and use in the risk assessment process.
-This tool only covers the Security Rule element of HIPAA, and organizations – particularly those applying for Meaningful Use incentive payments – will also need to conduct a risk assessment to assess their compliance with the Privacy Rule.
+As this tool only covers the Security Rule element of HIPAA, organizations – particularly those applying for Meaningful Use incentive payments – will also need to conduct a risk assessment to assess their compliance with the Privacy Rule.
 There is professional help available for organizations who need it.

 Analyzing the Risk Assessment to Prioritize Threats